How to make an iced Americano: your summer savior is here

 An Iced Americano is a cold version of one of the most popular coffee options – the Americano.
 Instead of adding hot water to espresso, the Iced Americano is made using cold water and ice.
 The espresso element is the same as a regular hot Americano drink.

 Iced Americano is traditionally made with one or two shots of espresso and adding water and ice to taste.
-It differs from Iced Coffee because the caffeine element is espresso, not filter or pour-over coffee.
-You will get the same deep, hard-hitting intensity of an Americano, just in a cool, refreshing format that’s ideal for warmer seasons.
+It differs from Iced Coffee because the caffeine is espresso, not filter or pour-over coffee.
+You will get the same deep, hard-hitting intensity of an Americano in a cool, refreshing format ideal for warmer seasons.

 What is the ratio of Iced Americano to water?

-There are no set rules but around 1:3 coffee to water/ice is how you will typically get an Iced Americano served in coffee houses like Starbucks.
-We definitely recommend experimenting with different volumes to find your perfect blend.
+There are no set rules, but an Iced Americano served in coffee houses like Starbucks typically has a 1:3 ratio of coffee to water/ice.
+We recommend experimenting with different volumes to find your perfect blend.

-If you like your caffeine hit strong, go for two or three shots of espresso and less water/ice, and to make it weak, tune your ratio to 1:5 coffee to water/ice.
-Don’t forget the ice will melt if left long enough, which will further dilute the flavor of your drink.
+If you like your caffeine hit strong, go for two or three shots of espresso and less water/ice.
+To make it weak, tune your ratio to 1:5 coffee to water/ice.
+Don’t forget that the ice will melt if left long enough, further diluting the flavor of your drink.

 Is Iced Americano stronger than Iced Latte?

-The caffeine strength of both an Iced Americano and an Iced Latte will depend on how many shots of espresso (approx. 120 mg caffeine per shot) go in.
-Typically, an Iced Latte will be made with one shot of espresso, so it will be less strong, but there are plenty of people who ask for two shots.
+The caffeine strength of an Iced Americano and an Iced Latte depends on the number of shots of espresso (approx. 120 mg caffeine per shot) used.
+Typically, an Iced Latte is made with one shot of espresso, so it is less strong, but plenty of people ask for two shots.

-Although the caffeine content will be dictated by the amount of espresso used in either drink, Iced Latte benefits from the addition of milk (dairy or alternatives), so it tends to taste sweeter and less bitter than Iced Americano, which is served black.
+Although the caffeine content will be dictated by the amount of espresso used in either drink, the Iced Latte benefits from adding milk (dairy or alternatives), so it tends to taste sweeter and less bitter than Iced Americano, served black.

 Iced Americano